brucemack/kc1fsz-rc1/README.md

 32ms (around 4 cycles of the PL tone) to determine that the tone has stopped.

-If you listen closely to this clip you can also here the 134 Hz tone under the voice audio.
+If you listen closely to this clip you can also hear the 134 Hz tone under the voice audio.
 This is because the CTCSS HPF filter is not enabled in this test.

 The third sound clip is here: [Sound 2b](https://github.com/brucemack/kc1fsz-rc1/raw/refs/heads/main/docs/clip-2b.wav).
-This is the sample played through the controller firmware with the CTCSS decoder enabled **and** the CTCSS HPF filter enabled.
+This is the sample played through the controller firmware with the CTCSS decoder enabled **and** the CTCSS HPF filter (flow diagram reference F) enabled.
 Here the noise is blocked and the PL tone is filtered out.
 This is close to what we would expect a "real" system to sound like.